Creating namespaces and initial cluster configuration on vSphere 7 with Tanzu Kubernetes Grid Service (TKGS)

 Creating a default storage class

-).
+By default there is no default storage class provided (kubectl get sc).
 You’ll have to manually specify the storage class when deploying for example helm apps like so:

 helm install harbor bitnami/harbor --set global.storageClass=tanzu-storage-policy ...

-To overcome this we need to update the running cluster spec to set our default storageClass
+To overcome this we need to update the running cluster spec to set our default storageClass.

 kubectl edit tanzukubernetescluster zercurity